NodeScriptLang/guides/src/guide/naming-conventions.md

 - Use forward slash `/` to denote namespaces and sub-categories.

     <p class="note">
-    Path components delimited with <code>/</code> automatically become folders in Graphs List view.
+    Path components delimited with <code>/</code> automatically become folders in the Graphs List view.
     </p>

 - Use structured naming with at least two path components for naming modules.

-- Public modules should always include a namespace describing the domain the module belongs to (e.g. `GitHub / ` for describing GitHub-related module).
+- Public modules should always include a namespace describing the domain the module belongs to (e.g. `GitHub / ` for describing a GitHub-related module).

 - <span class="good">Good</span>